RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 1. [Create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) if you do not already have one.

-1. [Manage storage account access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) to find the primary access key of your storage account.
+1. Find your storage account's primary access key.
+See [Manage storage account access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) for instructions.

 Set your resource's **Backup Path** to the path of your storage account.